GoogleCloudPlatform/cloud-hackathons/hacks/genai-fe/README.md

 Given the close proximity racing, varying track conditions, and high speeds of electric cars, incidents in Formula E are virtually inevitable.
 The series' aggressive, unpredictable nature combined with street circuits often leads to crashes and collisions.

-In this gHack we'll analyze multimodal data to detect accidents and find the drivers that are involved in the accident with help from Gemini.
+In this gHack we'll analyze multimodal data to detect crashes and find the drivers that were involved by using Gemini.

 ![Overview](./images/genai-rag-overview.png)

-We'll start with semantic search to detect accidents from video footage.
-Once we have found the accident we'll correlate that with telemetry data and determine the involved drivers.
+We'll start with semantic search to detect crashes from video footage.
+Once we have found a crash we'll correlate that with telemetry data and determine the involved drivers.

 ## Learning Objectives